GSA/digitalgov.gov/content/news/2021/04/2021-04-06-using-chatbots-to-improve-customer-experience.md

 The Federal Student Aid team created the Aidan persona after talking with their customers.
 They had multiple name choices but Aidan resonates with “aid,” and it was also a name that wasn’t trademarked.
 It is important to trademark the name and icon or other branding you may use to avoid potential future litigation.

-Regardless of whether or not you name your chatbot, it is best to be upfront with your users that they are interacting with a bot.
-Regardless of whether or not you name your chatbot, it is best to be upfront with your users that they are interacting with a bot and not a person; even unnamed bots can have such a friendly personality that they are mistaken as human beings guiding users through the steps they need to find an answer.
+Regardless of whether or not you name your chatbot, it is best to be upfront with your users that they are interacting with a bot and not a person; even unnamed bots can have such a friendly personality that they are mistaken as human beings, guiding users through the steps they need to find an answer.

 ## Lessons learned